egenerse/master-thesis/content/apollon_reengineering.typ

 State management is handled using Zustand in the new Apollon Editor.
 The application maintains three distinct Zustand stores: DiagramStore, MetadataStore, and PopoverStore.
 Each store encapsulates a specific subset of the editor's state and exposes dedicated methods to update and manipulate that state.

-*The DiagramStore* is the primary store and manages the core structural and collaborative data of a diagram.
+*The DiagramStore:* is the primary store and manages the core structural and collaborative data of a diagram.
 It maintains the following state variables:

 ```ts
 export type DiagramStore = {